 Vegan beauty products aren’t tested on animals, and contain no animal ingredients or by-products, such as honey or milk.
 Other common components of beauty products, such as gelatine, lanolin, beeswax and cochineal colouring, are also a big no-no. Many beauty products are ‘coincidentally’ vegan, in that they contain no animal ingredients – but just aren’t heavily promoted as such.
 At the other end of the spectrum are the specialist vegan brands, such as Superdrug’s ‘B’ range, Pai and Odacité.
 But it’s not just vegan skincare that’s exploding – vegan makeup is also on the rise.
 Leading the charge within colour are vegan brands Nailberry, Kat Von D and Inika.

-If you’re keen to make your first foray into vegan skincare, without splashing too much cash, try British brand Bybi.
+If you’re keen to make your first foray into vegan skincare, without splashing too much cash, I suggest you try British brand Bybi.
 Certified vegan and cruelty-free, Bybi uses natural ingredients and is also eco-friendly.
 It uses label-less glass and sugarcane-derived bioplastic tubes that are recyclable and industrially compostable.
 In other words, it works to protect both your skin and the planet.

-So far, so worthy – but the products really work.
+So far, so worthy – but I think the products really work.
 The skincare collection is formulated with high quantities of pure yet potent, proven ingredients.
 We’re huge fans of Bybi’s Supercharge Serum, packed full of plant-derived goodness from 18 antioxidant-rich ingredients.
 It’s a knockout multi-tasker that brightens, strengthens and repairs.
 It can even be combined with foundation for maximum glow.

 Neal’s Yard Remedies

-If you’re in need of something nourishing, however, our favourite pick is the Vitamin E & Avocado Night Cream.
+If you’re in need of something nourishing, however, my favourite pick is the Vitamin E & Avocado Night Cream.
 This features rich oils of avocado, wheatgerm and almond, combined with soothing herbal extracts.
 As you’d expect, it smells sublime!
 This night cream is intensely moisturising, and suitable for all skin types.
 Priced at just £22 for 50g, it’s great value too.

 If you’ve been looking for a cruelty-free, vegan nail polish, call off the search.
 Created in 2005, Butter London’s aim was to offer the first toxin-free nail lacquer without compromising on colour, quality or performance.
 The brand has since diversified into other product categories (including lipstick, eye makeup and blush).
 The entire Patent Shine 10XT Nail Lacquer collection is vegan, gluten- and cruelty-free.

 If you’re truly committed to the vegan lifestyle, you’ll need a vegan fragrance to complement your makeup and skincare.
-Luckily, there are more and more options available.
+Luckily, I’ve found there are more and more options available.
 If you’re looking for quality and exclusivity, Le Labo is the go-to luxury option.